b-ptiste/Composed-Image-Retrieval/README.md

 ## Installation

-Detail for dependency and data can be found in the original repo : https://github.com/lucas-ventura/CoVR/
+Details for dependency and data can be found in the original repo : https://github.com/lucas-ventura/CoVR/

 ## Some nice results